How to Grow and Care for Alocasia micholitziana (Green Velvet Alocasia) Indoors

 Light Requirements

-Too little light for Green Velvet Alocasia will signal dormancy to the plant which may cause the leaves to start dying in readiness for dormancy.
+Too little light will signal dormancy to the plant which may cause the leaves to start dying in readiness for dormancy.
+If the natural light is not adequate, use a full spectrum grow light to supplement it.

 Temperature and Humidity

-Average warmth from 18-250C is ideal for Alocasia micholitziana.
+Green Velvet Alocasia flourishes in an average warmth of 18-250C.
 Below 150C, the plant may drop all its leaves and go into dormancy stage.

-Alocasia micholitziana requires high humidity inorder to thrive.
-To increase humidity set the pot on a wet pebble trayor use a cool mist humidifier.
+Alocasia micholitziana prefers a humidity of 60-70%.
+To increase humidity set the pot on a wet pebble tray, use a humidifier or group the plants together.

 Regularly clean the leaves by damp wiping them with a soft cloth to get rid of dust and also discourage pests infestations.

-Alocasia micholitziana (Green Velvet Alocasia) can be propagated by plant division at the beginning of the growing season.
+Alocasia micholitziana (Green Velvet Alocasia) is propagated by plant division at the beginning of the growing season when in active growth.

-A well hydrated plant suffers less shock and takes a shorter time to take root, therefore, water the Alocasia micholitziana thoroughly at least one day before to make it easier to divide and also hasten establishment.
+1. Water the plant thoroughly at least one day before to make it easier to divide and also hasten establishment.

-Carefully take out the Alocasia micholitziana from its pot and gently divide the rhizome into sections by cutting through with a sharp sterilized knife.
+2. Carefully, slip the plant out of its pot and gently divide the rhizome into sections by cutting through with a sharp sterilized knife.
 Ensure that each section has 1-2 stems.

 Alocasia micholitziana, Green Velvet Alocasia

-Alocasia micholitziana (Green Velvet Alocasia) problems include plant death, leaf spots, yellowing leaves, drooping leaves, dropping leaves, pests and diseases.
+Green Velvet Alocasia problems are yellow leaves, plant dying, drooping leaves, brown leaf tips and edges, pests and diseases.
 Keep reading for more on these problems and how to fix them.

 Drooping leaves